siddi582/Election_Analysis/README.md

 Candidate Results Deliverable Requirements:
 You will earn a perfect score for Deliverable 2 by completing all requirements below:

-Total Votes in the election are saved in the election_results.txt file.
+Total Votes in the election are saved in the election_analysis.txt file.
 Each candidate’s total votes and percentage of votes are saved in the election_analysis.txt file.
-The winner of the election, winning vote count, and winning percentage of votes are saved in the election_results.txt file.
+The winner of the election, winning vote count, and winning percentage of votes are saved in the election_analysis.txt file.
 Results with detail analysis:
 Using your knowledge of writing data to a text file, write the winning candidate results and the county election results to the analysis.txt file.